LazarusUno/Productivity-app/CONTRIBUTING.md

 4. **Make your changes**: Implement your feature or bug fix in your new branch.

-5. Ensure your changes do not break existing functionality.

-6. **Commit your changes**: Use clear and descriptive commit messages.
+5. **Commit your changes**: Use clear and descriptive commit messages.

     ```bash
     git commit -m "Add detailed description of your changes here"
     ```

-7. **Push your branch**: Push your changes to your forked repository.
+6. **Push your branch**: Push your changes to your forked repository.

     ```bash
     git push origin feature/your-feature-name
     ```

-8. **Create a Pull Request**: Go to the original repository on GitHub, and you should see a “Compare & pull request” button.
+7. **Create a Pull Request**: Go to the original repository on GitHub, and you should see a “Compare & pull request” button.
 Click it and submit your pull request for review.

 ## Branching and Commit Messages